 - dietary changes may help both IBD and IBS patients, though for IBD patients will not be enough to prevent the damage, and other treatments will be needed.

 If You Believe You May Have IBS or IBD, Make an Appointment With Our Gastroenterology Specialists

-Anyone with symptoms of IBD or IBS should see their primary care provider, and possibly a gastroenterologist to get help and make sure no other serious disease, such as colon cancer, is present.
-Whether your symptoms are recent, or you have been suffering for a long time, our specialists are available to help diagnose and treat your digestive disorder.
+Anyone with IBD symptoms or IBS should see their primary care provider, and possibly a gastroenterologist gets help and makes sure no other serious disease, such as colon cancer, is present.
+Whether your symptoms are recent or you have been suffering for a long time, our specialists are available to help diagnose and treat your digestive disorder.

 Our specialists may discuss your family, personal, and medical history.
 They may also order testing.
 Depending on your case, treatment may involve medication to reduce the symptoms, achieve and maintain remission, or even surgery.
 No matter what you’re going through, we will work to get to the root of your problem and put you on the path to health.